-- It had proved impossible for both sides to agree a mutually acceptable process; - If different rates were paid to different jobs at the same level, then this would likely impact on the Service's ability to move staff between jobs, potentially impacting on competence and resilience in the lower rated jobs; and - Introducing the higher rate of pay would impact on the Service's budget during a period when budgets were being squeezed due to austerity.
+- It had proved impossible for both sides to agree a mutually acceptable process; - It would be likely that if different rates were paid to different jobs at the same level, it would impact on the Service's ability to move staff between jobs, which may in turn impact on competence and resilience in the lower rated jobs; and - Introducing the higher rate of pay would impact on the Service's budget during a period when budgets were being squeezed due to austerity.

-It therefore made a policy decision that the Service would not differentiate between jobs, within particular roles, and therefore everyone would continue to be paid at the 'A' rate.
+It therefore made a policy decision that the Service would not differentiate between jobs within particular roles, and therefore everyone would continue to be paid at the 'A' rate.
 In response to this stated policy, on 6 September 2012 the FBU registered a Formal Dispute with the Service.